 This plan is unit-linked.
 Unit-linking is simply a way of working out the value of your plan on any particular date.
 You do not own the units.
-The plan will be linked to units in one or more of the funds available on this plan.
-The maximum number of funds you can invest in is 10.
+The plan will be linked to units in one of the funds available on this plan.

-Each time you make a payment we place units from one or more of the funds into the plan according to the terms of the latest fund link and in the way described in section 4.
+Each time you make a payment we place units from your chosen fund into the plan according to the terms of the latest fund link and in the way described in section 5.
 We use the unit price of each fund to work out the number of units from each fund, which we will place in the plan.